|Course #||Title||Credit Hours||Prerequisites|

 Make every effort to take the MCAT NO LATER than the end of May of the summer you plan to apply.
 This will require DILIGENT PREPARATION DURING BOTH SEMESTERS OF THE SCHOOL YEAR.

-- Some schools require two semesters of Biochemistry (check websites) and some (ex.
-Hershey) require up to one year of math; ex.
-Calculus I + either Calculus II OR statistics (does not have to be from the math department).
+- Some schools require two semesters of Biochemistry (check websites) and some require up to one year of math (ex.
+Penn State Hershey, which accepts ANY course with a Math designation); a general recommendation for a year of math is Calculus I and Statistics (some schools may accept a statistics course offered outside the math department; check websites of the schools).
 Also recommend genetics, comparative anatomy, developmental biology, ecology, microbiology, physiology, foreign language (especially Spanish), economics, social sciences, business courses, communication courses and ethics.

 - These courses reflect program requirements for our affiliations with the Lake Erie College of Osteopathic Medicine and Temple University School of Medicine/Geisinger Health System only.
 Although this course list will be sufficient for most other programs, make sure to check requirements of other schools in which you are interested no later than your sophomore year.